RoyallyFlushed/royallyflushed/README.md

 ### About

-I am currently working as the Lead Software Engineer for Karta Creative!
-Creating many different projects for brands and creating quality content for Roblox players.

-I was formerly the Lead Developer for BloxByte Games' title 'Ghost Simulator'.
 I'm a Cyber Security & Forensic Computing Graduate with interests in backend systems, networking and security.
 I love learning how things work and why they work the way they do.

+Current Senior Engineer @ Voldex on "Driving Empire" Former Lead Engineer @ Karta Creative
+Former Developer @ BloxByte Games on "Ghost Simulator"

 <br/>
 <h3 align="center">Languages and Tools</h3>